I can’t even put into words the heart-wrenching pain that I’m feeling, but I will try my best.

 I will never ever forget all of the memories we had together.
 All of our hearts are broken, and quite honestly, I don’t think it will ever really be fully mended.
-I am happy that you’re no longer suffering and are in a better place now.
-This impact you have on our family is transcendent and everlasting, and we just really need your presence with us wherever we go, looking over us and protecting us every step of the way until it’s our time to be with you.
+Though I am happy that you’re no longer suffering and are in a better place now.
+This impact you have on our family is transcendent and everlasting, and at this point in time, we just really need your presence with us wherever we go — looking over us and protecting us every step of the way until it’s our time to be with you.

 I know it’s a little late, but I hope you know how proud I am to call you my dad.
 I am so grateful I am to have someone like you who goes out of their way time after time for me without fail, and every day that passes, I miss you more than I did the last.
 Your legacy will live on forever, because I have made it a personal mission to share these moments you shared with me so people know how amazing of an individual you are.
-I love you so much — please look after our family because I don’t know how we’ll have the strength to recover from this, and I don’t think we ever will.
+I love you so much — please look after our family because I don’t know how we’ll have the strength to recover from this.

 See you soon.